pret/pokecrystal/FAQ.md

 It really depends on what image you're trying to change the colors of, where these colors are specified.
 Try looking for related files or `.pal` files.

+## How do I find absolute ROM offsets?
+When building external tools, it is usually necessary to know where the data you need is stored.

+The first step is to browse the directories of the project and check files that look related to what you're looking for.

+Once you've found what you need there, you'll likely end up finding a name in one of the .asm files (example: PokemonPicPointers)

+Now it's time to look at the `pokecrystal.map` file.
+You'll get this file after building the project with `make`.
+Search the name you found earlier in this file to find a hexadecimal offset.
+Wait!
+You're not done yet!

+Now scroll upwards until you see a line like this:

+    ROMX bank #105:

+To get the ROM offset, you need to do this calculation:

+    romOffset = (bankNumber * 0x4000) + (offset - 0x4000)

+Let me explain: the offset you found earlier is the memory address of that "thing" you searched for AFTER it has been mapped to the bank 1 address space in the gameboys' memory.
+Bank 1 is always mapped to 0x4000-0x8000.
+So to calculate the actual offset inside the rom file, you need to subtract with 0x4000 and add the bank offset to get the absolute rom file offset.

 ## How do I write new features?